halcy/Mastodon.py/docs/index.rst

         'header_static': # URL for their header image, never animated 'source': # Additional information - only present for user dict returned
                   # from account_verify_credentials()
-        'moved_to_account': # If set, an account dict of the account this user has
+        'moved_to_account': # If set, a user dict of the account this user has
                             # set up as their moved-to address.
         'bot': # Boolean indicating whether this account is automated.
         'fields': # List of up to four dicts with free-form 'name' and 'value' profile info.
                   # For fields with "this is me" type verification, verified_at is set to the
                   # last verification date (It is None otherwise)
-    }
+        'emojis': # List of custom emoji used in name, bio or fields }

     mastodon.account_verify_credentials()["source"]